Manual Of Operations

 ARTICLE IV Dues, Fees, and Assessments

-ARTICLE XIII Indemnification of Governors, Officers, Empolyees and Agents
+ARTICLE XI Indemnification of Governors, Officers, Employees and Agents

 ARTICLE I - Name

 As set out in the corporations' Articles of Incorporation, the name of the Association shall be the MASTER BREWERS ASSOCIATION OF THE AMERICAS (hereinafter referred to as the "Association").

 As set out in the corporation’s Articles of Incorporation, the purpose of the Association is to be a professional, scientific organization dedicated to advance, support, and encourage scientific research into brewing malt beverages and related industries and to make that research available to the public through conventions, discussion groups, journals, publications and seminars.

 There shall be four (4) categories of membership: Professional, Retiree, Honorary Life, and Student.
 A membership period shall be 12 consecutive months.
 The designation of each class and the qualifications of the members of each class shall be determined by the Board of Governors' and are defined as follows:

 (A.) Professional Membership.
 Any person working in or interested in the field of brewing, malting or associated industries is eligible for membership.
 Membership is activated upon receipt of the applicant's dues.